web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 The `Bond` owner may configure following properties of the account:

-* `--bond-authority`: authority that when it signs the configuration transaction then it permits to change the `Bond` account configuration and to withdraw funds.
+* `--bond-authority`: The authority that, when signing the configuration transaction, allows changes to the `Bond` account configuration and withdrawal of funds.
-  The same ability to configure the `Bond` has got the signature of validator identity keypair of the coupled `vote account`, or owner of the [SPL minted configuration token](#permission-less-mint---configure-workflow).
+  The validator identity keypair of the linked `vote account` or the owner of the [SPL minted configuration token](#permission-less-mint---configure-workflow) also has this ability.
-* `--cpmpe`: cost per mille per epoch (in lamports).
-It's a bid used in delegation strategy auction.
-  The `Bond` owner defines his attitude to pay that amount in lamports to get stake delegated to vote account for one epoch.
+* `--cpmpe`: Cost per mille per epoch (in lamports).
+It's a bid used in the delegation strategy auction.
+The Bond owner agrees to pay this amount in lamports to get stake delegated to the vote account for one epoch.
-* `--max-stake-wanted`: the maximum amount stake that the `Bond` owner desired to get delegated to his vote account.
+* `--max-stake-wanted` In SOLs, the maximum amount of stake that the Bond owner desires to get delegated to their vote account.

 #### Permission-ed Configure workflow